kgleong/ios-github-client/README.md

 * Custom notification for **Loading** and **Canceled** modals.
 * Saves filter settings to user preferences.
 * Infinite scroll on repository list.
+* When a user selects a repository, a `SFSafariViewController` is presented to display the repository homepage.
 * Search bar allows searching by repostiory name.
     * First searches the repository list in memory.
     * Submitting the search makes a request to the Github API and reloads the repository list with the results.